Pursuing Wonder, Knowledge & Love

 At Bluebonnet Home Scholars Collaborative, the study of math is rooted in wonder.
 Students are invited to delve deeply into the beauty of math and to undertake mathematical study as an act of worship in which they can catch a glimpse into the mind of God.

 Bluebonnet’s Pre-algebra course continues the student’s transition from arithmetic to algebraic problem solving.
 Students will review basic math concepts and skills, and be introduced to the order of operations, operations and equations with negative numbers, basic geometric concepts with 2D figures and 3D solids, basic inequalities, simple linear equations and proportions, and probability.
-And students will gain experience converting word problems into algebraic form.
-Many topics covered offer a chance for students to make connections to their daily lives through algebraic expressions, and to explore how the beauty of math enables man to simplify the complexity of the world.
+Students will also gain experience converting word problems into algebraic form.
+Many topics covered offer a chance for students to make connections to their daily lives through algebraic expressions and to explore how the beauty of math enables man to simplify the complexity of the world.

-New in 2023-2024!
-BHSC is pleased to offer Public Speaking for students in Form 3-4.
-Taught by Mrs. Mary Jubb, whose career has given her opportunities to speak all over the world, Public Speaking will help students gain self-confidence, interpersonal skills, and leadership skills that will help them as they move into the university world and beyond.
+In Public Speaking class students gain self-confidence, interpersonal skills, and leadership skills that will help them as they move into the university world and beyond.
 This course draws from a variety of materials and curricula to give the students a safe place to overcome the world’s most common fear (public speaking).

 Using interactive and conversation-driven learning, this course will lay the foundation for learning to speak Spanish fluently.
 Students will engage in a variety of activities beneficial for both new and experienced students together in the same class.
 Through dynamic classroom interactions, students learn how the language works—how language components can be put together in different ways to understand, speak, read, and write in everyday life.